CEO in Crisis

 - Where assessed and required, emotional support from leading experts

-The full legal advice and the emotional support is only available in cases where the CEO job is under threat and ACEVO considers it appropriate.
+The full legal advice and the emotional support is only available in cases where the CEO's job is under threat and ACEVO considers it appropriate.